MARS-Group-HAW/model-knp-savanna-trees/README.md

 # model-savanna-trees

-Base model for Ulfia's Savanna Trees for EMSAfrica scenario
+Base model for Ulfia's Savanna Trees for EMSAfrica scenario.

+Is used as submodule for model-bushbuckridge and model-kruger-national-park.